thetestybites

 Elote

-Mexican street corn — grilled corn on the cob slathered with mayo, cotija, chili powder, and lime.
-This dip is that, deconstructed.
+Mexican street corn — grilled corn on the cob slathered with mayo, cotija cheese, chili powder, and lime.
+This dip is the deconstructed, scoopable version.

 Cotija